overload-development-community/olmod/README.txt

   robot settings.
 You can extract the stock data from the game with the included tool `olgetdata`.
 The txt files must be in the same directory as olmod.exe.
 You can run olgetdata on linux with `mono olgetdata.exe`.
+  They can either go in the olmod directory, or map makers can add them to their map .zip files.

 - Adds `frametime` non-cheat code